 The two Tinker documents are final orders - not opinions - from the New Hampshire Supreme Court.
 Unlike opinions, orders apply only to the parties in the case.
 Final orders from September 2014 to the present are now available on the Supreme Court's website (see links below).

 State v.
 Jackman, 69 N.H.
-318 (1898) is the case so many newspaper articles refer to when they write about snow removal.
+318 (1898) is the case that so many newspaper articles refer to when they write about snow removal.
 It's difficult to find case law this old online, so we've scanned the print version and uploaded it.

 'The principal issue in this case is whether the owner of a building which redirects precipitation, thereby causing an accumulation of snow and ice on a public sidewalk immediately adjacent to the building, is strictly liable to a tenant who is injured by falling on the snow-covered sidewalk.
 We hold that there is no such liability.'